Kubernetes Image Baking

 net.bridge.bridge-nf-call-iptables=1net.bridge.bridge-nf-call-ip6tables=1net.ipv4.ip_forward=1

-Networking / utilities
+Networking and utilities

 lsb-release,apt-transport-https